Aap Mujhe Achche Lagne Lage: Plot

 Sapna is the only daughter of a wealthy underworld Don, Pratap Dholakia.
 She lives in terror of her father and brother Raman's tyranny, violence, and dangerous gang associations.
 Due to their numerous enemies, they have kept Sapna confined at home all her life with only her sister-in-law, Nisha, for company and comfort.
 Highly sheltered, naïve, and lonely, Sapna longs to break free.

-One night Sapna attends her childhood friend's wedding without Pratap's permission, and on the drive home is attacked by Pratap's rival gang.
-Rohit, a local college student, witnesses the attack and protects Sapna.
-They immediately fall in love with each other, but before they can introduce themselves she is rescued by Pratap's men.
+One night, Sapna attends her childhood friend's wedding without Pratap's permission, and on the drive home, is attacked by her father's rival gang.
+Rohit Malhotra, a local college student, witnesses the attack and protects Sapna.
+They immediately fall for each other, but before they can introduce themselves, she is rescued by Pratap's men.
 Livid, Pratap forbids Sapna from ever leaving the house again.

 The next morning, Rohit obtains Sapna's name from a newspaper article about the incident.
-He and his friends manage to enter her home as a musical band, performing for the Navaratri dance celebrations.
-Sparks fly between him and Sapna over the nine nights of Navaratri and they start meeting secretly.
-Although Raman is suspicious, Rohit charms Pratap and earns his trust when Sapna explains that he was the one who had saved her on the night of the gang attack.
-Rohit sneaks Sapna out for excursions around town and takes her home to meet his parents, who receive her lovingly.
+He and his friends enter her home as a musical band, performing for the Navaratri dance celebrations.
+Sparks fly between Rohit and Sapna over the nine nights of Navaratri, and they start meeting secretly.
+Although Raman is suspicious, Rohit charms Pratap and earns his trust when Sapna explains that he was the man who had saved her.
+Rohit sneaks Sapna out for excursions and takes her home to meet his parents, who receive her lovingly.
 Nisha discovers their relationship, warning Sapna of Pratap's cruelty and what he and Raman would do to Rohit if they found out.
-In the meantime, Pratap, thinking that Sapna would be safest abroad, arranges for her to marry the son of a wealthy friend who lives in London.
-He announces their engagement on the last night of Navaratri in front of all guests, shocking both Sapna and Rohit.
+Pratap, thinking that Sapna would be safest abroad, arranges for her to marry the son of a wealthy friend in London.
+He announces their engagement on the last night of Navaratri, shocking both Sapna and Rohit.

-Sapna ends her relationship with Rohit to protect him from her father and brother.
-Nisha secretly visits Rohit at his boys’ college to explain, begging him to forget Sapna.
+Devastated, Sapna ends her relationship with Rohit to protect him from her father and brother.
+Nisha then secretly visits Rohit at his college to return jewelry he had given Sapna, explaining that Sapna loves him so much that she is willing to enter a loveless marriage to keep him safe.
 Undeterred, on the night of Sapna's engagement party, Rohit whisks her away to his hostel, reasoning that it would be the last place Pratap would search for her.
-With the help of his friends (and, soon, all the boys in the college), Sapna is disguised as a male student and settles in happily, tasting freedom for the first time.
-Meanwhile, Pratap assumes that Sapna has been abducted by his rival, Kania Pathan, and Raman executes a violent search for her, mercilessly attacking Kania Pathan's men and territory.
-When this proves futile, Pratap has his telephone bill checked and notices frequent calls to and from an unfamiliar phone number, which happens to be Rohit's.
+With the help of his friends, Sapna is disguised as a male student and settles in happily, tasting freedom for the first time.
+Pratap assumes that Sapna has been abducted by his rival, Kania Pathan, and has Raman execute a violent search for her, mercilessly attacking Pathan's men.
+When this proves futile, Pratap has Pathan's telephone bill checked and notices frequent calls to and from an unfamiliar phone number, soon identifying it as Rohit's.